 You must be over 18 years of age or legally considered an adult in your country of residence to use the network.
 Squick's content is not specifically adult-oriented, but nor is it moderated.
 Network discussions may contain content unsuitable for minors, and so minors are forbidden from connecting.

 Open proxies and public gateways/bouncers may not be used to connect to Squick.
 The administrators have mechanisms in place to automatically disconnect users on these systems, and manually clean up any that slip through.
-If you require a platform-agnostic web client, consider using the network's.

 Do not try to circumvent network bans, also known as "k-lines" and "g-lines".
 Administrators don't ban anyone without a good reason (if you feel they have made an error, contact Squick).
 If you evade a network ban, the duration of the ban will be increased exponentially for each evasion.
 Repeated violations of this rule will result in Squick contacting your ISP's abuse department, and if warranted, the authorities.